msikma/obsws-4to5/calls.md

 **Notes:**

-Use SetCurrentSceneTransitionSettings.
+* Use **SetCurrentSceneTransitionSettings**.
 Unknown if it's currently possible to set the transition settings of a different one than the current scene transition.

 ----